KO439/Design-and-Modeling-of-a-Photovoltaic-Power-Plant-with-PVsyst/README.md

-# # Design and Modeling of a Photovoltaic Power Plant with PVsyst
+# Design and Modeling of a Photovoltaic Power Plant

-Welcome to the repository of my academic project on the design and modeling of a photovoltaic (PV) power plant using **PVsyst** software.
+Welcome to the repository of my academic project focused on the design and modeling of a photovoltaic (PV) power plant.

 ---